 The 3rd miracle is found in 1:15.

-So they picked up Jonah and hurled him into the sea, and the sea ceased from its raging.
-(Jonah 1:15 ESV)
+15 So they picked up Jonah, threw him into the sea, and the sea stopped its raging.
+Jonah 1:15 (NASB)

 the 4th and 5th miracles are found in 1:17.

-And the LORD appointed a great fish to swallow up Jonah.
-And Jonah was in the belly of the fish three days and three nights.
-(Jonah 1:17 ESV)
+17 And the Lord appointed a great fish to swallow Jonah, and Jonah was in the stomach of the fish three days and three nights.
+Jonah 1:17 (NASB)

 God appointed a great fish to swallow Jonah alive.
 This actually saved Jonah from drowning.
 Also, Jonah remained alive in the belly of the fish three days and three nights.
 This would be impossible normally, but God did these things and He is Sovereign.
 His will is done, His way in His timing.